CoffeeAndConvexity/GUARD/README.md

 # GameGenerators

-# Security Games Library

 ## Description

 Security games are a framework in algorithmic game theory that model scenarios involving strategic interactions between adversarial agents.
-In these games, defender(s) aim to protect valuable targets from attacking player(s).
+In these games, defender(s) aim to protect valuable target(s) from attacking player(s).
 The paper [Stackelberg Security Games: Looking Beyond a Decade of Success](https://www.ijcai.org/proceedings/2018/0775.pdf) provides a comprehensive overview of security games in the field, highlighting various models and strategies employed by researchers to model and test different game constructions.

 This library implements a flexible and customizable environment for generating security games, allowing users to define a wide range of parameters and scenarios.
 By leveraging real-world graphs generated through OSMnx, this library offers a realistic simulation of security scenarios, making it a valuable tool for our research group to standardize the creation of our games.